SteveMuiyuro/fullstackopen_projects/README.md

-## Project Linked List
+# Project_Binary_Search_Trees

-This project is par of the Odin Project assignment meant to test the design and application of linked list as a data structure in javascript.
+This is  part of an Evaluation to test the understanding and application of `Binary Trees` using javascript.